TudorAlex3/Car-Race-3D/README.md

 Generating the race track can be done according to the following steps:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* Create the points of a polygon that defines the race track.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* Create the points of a polygon that defines the race track. <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* Create two sets of additional points, inside and outside the polygon that defines the track.
-The points can be created along the perpendicular of each segment.
+The points can be created along the perpendicular of each segment. <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* Create the edges between the points of the interior and exterior polygon.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* Create the edges between the points of the interior and exterior polygon. <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* Generate the triangles between the points of the two polygons.
-The triangles are created in a single mesh object.
+The triangles are created in a single mesh object. <br>

 To generate the geometry of the track (a 2D surface), we need 2 sets of points: one interior and one exterior.
 Each exterior segment is (approximately) parallel to its interior counterpart.
 From a set of points, we can generate as many sets of points parallel to the initial set (parallelism at the segment level) as we need.